On 21 March 2013, the Commonwealth Government formally apologised to people affected by past forced adoption policies and practices.

 This year marks the sixth anniversary of the National Apology for Forced Adoptions.

-RAV is funded by the Department of Social Services to provide Compass FASS - free specialist information, referral and support for people affected by forced adoption policies and practices, including mothers, fathers, adopted persons and extended family.
+RAV is funded by the Department of Social Services to provide a Forced Adoption Support Service (FASS) - free specialist information, referral and support for people affected by forced adoption policies and practices, including mothers, fathers, adopted persons and extended family.

 Our services include:

 These services are funded by the Australian Government and complement existing support services delivered by state and territory governments.

 We know that the anniversary of the apology can be an emotional or difficult time for many people affected by forced adoption.

 Events marking the sixth anniversary provide an opportunity for people to commemorate and connect with other members of the community who have had similar experiences.

 To find out how we can help you, please contact our FASS team by calling 1800 21 03 13 or email us.